Pariveshtiwari/PRODIGY_DS_01/README.md

 - Top 10 countries by female population.
 - Bottom 10 countries by female population.

+#Results

+The results of the analysis include bar charts that show the population distribution by gender for the top 10 and bottom 10 countries.
+These visualizations provide insights into the population demographics of different countries.

+#Conclusion

+This project demonstrates how to process, analyze, and visualize population data by gender using Python.
+The approach can be extended to other years or datasets to gain further insights into population dynamics.

 ## Usage

 To run the analysis and generate the visualizations, execute the `PRODIGY_DS_01.ipynb` script.
 Ensure you have the necessary Python libraries installed (`pandas`, `matplotlib`, and `seaborn`).